callawaycloud/llm-apex-agents/README.md

 ## Getting Started

-> Run in scratch org or install to developer edition using `sfdx force:mdapi:deploy`, although the limitation of 5 chained queuables in these org types is a bit limiting...
+1. install in a scratch to developer edition using `sfdx force:mdapi:deploy`

+NOTE: Scratch & developer orgs have a limit of 5 chained queuable, which will limit how much work the agent can do.

+2. Assign yourself to the `Apex Agent` permission set

+2. Create a `NamedCredential` for OpenAI
+- Add `Permission Set Mapping` with value of `API_KEY`

+NOTE: Some tools might have their own setup requirements, which will be documented in the class.
+EG `InternetSearchAgentTool` requires a SERP API / Named credential.

 ### :exclamation: WARNING: THIS IS EXPERIMENTAL!